afterpay/sdk-android/README.md

 ![Price breakdown no merchant account configuration][breakdown-no-configuration]

 The **Info** link at the end of the component will display a window containing more information about Afterpay for the user.

-> **NOTE:** The way the configured currency is formatted and the destination for the info link is determined by the configured locale.

 ## Security